 But cross stitch doesn’t stop there.
 Firstly, if brought up, I can guarantee they will ask what is it.
 You can find a good description here, but if you don’t take my advice, at least have an answer up your sleeve.

 So now you have a choice.
 And I would personally play this by ear.
 Do you bring it up, or should they?

 Bring It Up

 The first choice is you being it up.

 The second opportunity is the safer bet.
-Every interview contains competency based questions.
+Every interview contains competency-based questions.
 I said earlier that cross stitch backs up every skill; well I wasn’t joking.
-Detail oriented, logical, creative, devoted, understands a small impact can change the end product, the list really goes on.
+Detail-oriented, logical, creative, devoted, understands a small impact can change the end product, the list really goes on.
 This is where I usually bring it up, you can’t go wrong…

 Let Them Bring It Up

-So maybe you’re a little unsure about bring it up; that’s OK.
+So maybe you’re a little unsure about bringing it up; that’s OK.
 They’re also likely to bring it up.
 Once again, you need to know what to say once they do, but remember; back up your skills with it, you are still in an interview after all.

 And that’s it. why I bring up cross stitch.
-It makes me stand out from the crowd, it increases likelihood of an interview, it increases engagement in the interview…
+It makes me stand out from the crowd, it increases the likelihood of an interview, it increases engagement in the interview…

 But there is one last piece of advice I would give you: bring a business card.
 I can guarantee that at one point in the process, they’ll check your website out.